chief15092009/Australia-Federal-Court/Rules of Procedure/Appellate Division/Civil Appeal Rules.md

 **Rule 1.5 -** A person preparing an Application for Leave to Appeal under Part 2, a Notice of Appeal under Part 3, or a Notice of Cross Appeal under Part 4 must name as a respondent to the proceeding every person who could be affected by the order requested.

-**Rule 1.6 -** If a panel justice considers that a person who was not named as a respondent in an Application for Leave to Appeal, a Notice of Appeal or a Notice of Cross Appeal could be affected by the order requested, the panel justice may order that:
+**Rule 1.6 -** If a panel judge considers that a person who was not named as a respondent in an Application for Leave to Appeal, a Notice of Appeal or a Notice of Cross Appeal could be affected by the order requested, the panel judge may order that:
 - **(a)** the person be added as a respondent to the proceeding;
 - **(b)** the Application for Leave to Appeal, Notice of Appeal or Notice of Cross Appeal be amended by adding the person as a respondent; and
 - **(c)** the Application for Leave to Appeal, Notice of Appeal or Notice of Cross Appeal be served on that respondent.